tnearey/GitCheatSheetMac/GitCheatSheet.md

 ```
 git push
 ```
-Note that no other arguments are necessary in this case
+Note that no other arguments are necessary in this case.
+> [ Again, the GitHub Deskop lets you does the  `git push` implicitly when you push a Synchronize button.]